THATDONFC/hasskit/mobile_app.md

 ```
 <br>
 <br>
-Send a notification with image whenever garage door is opened:
+Send a notification with image whenever garage door is opened
 <br>
 (Replace http://hasskit.duckdns.org:8123/local/camera_1.jpg with your own data)